-So, you’ve got a clear view of what sets your business apart when it comes to your way of selling.
+So, you’ve got a clear view of what sets your business apart when it comes to your way of pitching the product you're selling.
 Now, you need to build a consensus for your strategy across your business.

 “Whether you’re a small company where everyone is co-located, or you’re a global company with folks spread around the world, it’s critically important to build a consensus of what makes for a great salesperson at your company,” says Brendan.

 "It’s critically important to build a consensus of what makes for a great salesperson at your company."